+Now we can run the VMs.
+Get both running, and log in to the Seed user; the password is "dees".
 We need to modify the /etc/hosts file on the attacker machine to map the server name to the IP address of the server VM.
-Search the following line in /etc/hosts, and replace the IP address 127.0.0.1 with the actual IP address of the server VM that hosts the ELGG application.
+Navigate to the root directory in a terminal (cd /), and open the file /etc/hosts (sudo nano etc/hosts).
+Search the following line in /etc/hosts, and replace the IP address 127.0.0.1 with the actual IP address of the server VM that hosts the ELGG application: